jieliu2000/anyi/README.md

 ## Introduction

-Anyi is an open source AI Agent framework designed to help you build AI Agents that can be integrated with real-world work.
+anyi is an open source AI Agent framework designed to help you build AI Agents that can be integrated with real-world work.
 We also provide APIs for accessing large models.

 ## Features

-Anyi is a Go language programming framework that provides the following features:
+anyi is a Go language programming framework that provides the following features:

 - Access to large models: with anyi you can access various large models through a common interface with different configurations.
 At present anyi supports these interfaces:
 	- OpenAI